aaru-dps/Aaru/CONTRIBUTING.md

 - If you will only store variables, use a struct.
 If you need it to be nullable, use a nullable struct if applicable.
 - Indent statements and cases.
 - Indent using 4 spaces (soft tab).
-- Instace and static fields should be lowerCamelCase.
+- Instance and static fields should be lowerCamelCase.
 - Public fields should be UpperCamelCase.
 - Separate attributes.
 - Use 120 columns margins.